 During the review of the worksheet on the TCP2, it was noticed that the wrong amount of floodplain for this area was shown in the NRI statistic table, but is shown correctly in the woodland conservation worksheet.
-Technical revisions to the TCP2 are required and included in this resolution.
+Technical revisions to the TCP2 are required and included in the Recommended section of this report.

-- Bill CB-21-2024, for the Tree Canopy Coverage Ordinance, became effective July 1, 2024.
+- 13. Prince George's County Tree Canopy Coverage Ordinance: Prince George's County Council Bill CB-21-2024, for the Tree Canopy Coverage Ordinance, became effective July 1, 2024.
 Subsequently, Subtitle 25, Division 3, the Tree Canopy Coverage Ordinance, requires a minimum percentage of the site to be covered by tree canopy for any development projects that propose more than 2,500 square feet of gross floor area, or disturbance, and requires a grading permit.
 The subject site is located within the Regional Transit-Oriented, High Intensity Zone, which requires a minimum of 15 percent of the net tract area to be covered by tree canopy.
 The net tract area of approximately 10.20 acres shown in the TCC schedule is inconsistent with the information in the general notes.
 A condition is included herein, requiring the applicant to revise this schedule to ensure consistent information throughout the submittal. - 14.
 Referral Comments: The subject application was referred to the concerned agencies and divisions.
 The referral comments are summarized as follows, and incorporated herein by reference: - a.
-Historic Preservation and Archeological Review-The Planning Board has reviewed and adopts the memorandum dated August 20, 2024 (Smith, Chisholm, and Stabler to Huang).
-The Historic Preservation Section noted that a search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates that the probability of archeological sites within the subject property is low.
+Historic Preservation and Archeological Review-In a memorandum dated August 20, 2024 (Smith, Chisholm, and Stabler to Huang), the Historic Preservation Section noted that a search of current and historic photographs, topographic and historic maps, and locations of currently known archeological sites indicates that the probability of archeological sites within the subject property is low.
 A Phase I archeology survey will not be recommended.
 The subject property does not contain, and is not adjacent to, any Prince George's County historic sites or resources. - b.
-Community Planning-The Planning Board has reviewed and adopts the memorandum dated August 16, 2024 (Microw to Huang).
-The Community Planning Division finds that, pursuant to Section 27-548.08(c), this DSP application includes requests for modifications to the mandatory requirements of the T-D-O Zone that will benefit the approved development and the transit district, and will not substantially impair the TDDP because the approved multifamily use is consistent with the desired density and high-quality urban design needed to complement the New Carrollton Town Center.

-c.
-Transportation Planning-The Planning Board has reviewed and adopts the memorandum dated August 20, 2024 (Ryan to Huang).
-The Transportation Planning Section offered an analysis of the prior approvals, which is incorporated into Findings 2, 8, 9, and 10 above.
+Community Planning-In a memorandum dated August 16, 2024 (Mierow to Huang), the Community Planning Division finds that, pursuant to Section 27-548.08(c), this DSP application includes requests for amendments to the mandatory requirements of the T-D-O Zone that will benefit the proposed development and the transit district, and will not substantially impair the TDDP because the proposed multifamily use is consistent with the desired density and high-quality urban design needed to complement the New Carrollton Town Center. - c.
+Transportation Planning-In a memorandum dated August 20, 2024 (Ryan to Huang), the Transportation Planning Section offered an analysis of the prior approvals, which is incorporated into Findings 2, 8, 9, and 10 above.